jeancarl/home-iot-simulator/README.md

-# Simulator for SVCC IBM IoT Workshop
+# IoT Simulator for Home

 This simulator demonstrates several things that can be connected to the Watson IoT Platform available in IBM Bluemix:
 * Fireplace that can be turned on and off, change color of the flame